Shamir-Lab/GENEPARK/README.md

 # To get the results of the GENEPARK project:
-1. Download all code and data files into the same directory
+1. Download all code and data files into the same directory.
+The data are in http://acgt.cs.tau.ac.il/genepark_data/.
 2. Open reproduce_geneparks_results.R
 3. Set the working dir to the directory in which all files are in
 4. Run the analyses to get the models, signature, and figures.
 Note that some analyses are slow (especially the fSVA-based).